dlee19/grailsupply.com/contact.md

 title: Contact
 ---

 Looking to get in touch?
-I'd love to hear from you.
-Please send me an [e-mail](mailto:me@daniellee.io).
+We would love to hear from you.
+Please send us an [e-mail](mailto:grailsupply@gmail.com).